kszlim/osu-replay-parser/README.md

 [![Build Status](https://travis-ci.org/kszlim/osu-replay-parser.svg?branch=master)](https://travis-ci.org/kszlim/osu-replay-parser)
-# osrparse, a parser for osu replays in Python
+# osrparse, a .osr and lzma parser

-## Fork Specific
-This fork is designed specifically for [ReplaySBS](https://github.com/Smitty1298/ReplaySBS), and extends the functionality of the upstream repo by allowing parsing of a pure lzma bytestring, instead of the bytestring contents of an entire .osr file.
+This fork is designed specifically for [Circleguard](https://github.com/circleguard/circleguard), and extends the functionality of the upstream repo by allowing parsing of a pure lzma bytestring, instead of the bytestring contents of an entire .osr file.
 Usage:
 ```python
 from osrparse import parse_replay